 - Filtering values: case-insensitively, tokenized (separated by space).

 - Able to add custom filtering, parsing and sorting functions.

 - Helper function for delayed (150ms) filtering, so filtering feels more responsive for big datasets.

-- Permissive ISC license, see LICENSE file, feel free to contact me for questions or other terms.
+- Permissive ISC license, see LICENSE file.

 - "Lazy scroll" mode:

 - fixed column headers and renders only visible rows, this allows you to "lazily" render millions of rows.

 - Firefox and Firefox ESR.

 It was created because all the other datatable scripts suck balls.